How to spot heroin addiction symptoms in someone you know

 - Broken promises

-- Pulling away from friends, family, and activities
+- Pulling away from loved ones

 If you notice any of the above heroin addiction symptoms, particularly in individuals who were prescribed opioids recently, it can be a strong indication that the person needs help.
 An addiction specialist can help you confront the person in a constructive manner, so you can get them the help they need to start on the road to recovery.
 The first step in that journey is heroin detoxification, as the individual stops taking heroin.

 When people who are addicted to heroin try to quit, they experience withdrawal symptoms including diarrhea, nausea, and vomiting.
 These symptoms can range from annoying and uncomfortable to life threatening, depending on the severity of addiction.
 The physical symptoms and craving for heroin can be so intensely uncomfortable during the detoxification process that many users abandon their efforts to get clean and relapse into heroin use before the last vestiges of the drug are cleared from their bodies.

 Fortunately, there are medications that can ease the cravings that come with withdrawal from heroin and other opioids.
 These medications affect the same receptors as the illicit drugs, but with less chance of producing the highs and euphoric feelings that make heroin so addictive.
 These medications fall into three categories.

 - Agonists such as methadone, which produce a similar response as heroin and must be distributed daily in an outpatient setting.

 - Opioid antagonists, including Naltrexone, Depade, and Revia, which block the effects of heroin.
 These medications are non-addicting.
 An injectable form, Vivitrol, holds great promise as it can be administered once a month